miqelle/reading-notes-201/class.md

 - When you create an *array* give it a name
 - Values are assigned to the array inside a pair of brackets [*values go here*]
-- A boolean, number, and sting can go in the same array because values in an array do not have to be the same data type
+- A boolean, number, and string can go in the same array because values in an array do not have to be the same data type

 **Array literal Example:**